vertexproject/synapse/docs/synapse/devguides/storm_api.rst

     be affected by any changes in the host clock.

 abstick
-    A relative time in which the query execution started (in milliseconds).
+    The relative time that the query execution started (in milliseconds).
 This value is computed from a monotonic clock and can be used as a reference time.

 text